 How about you?
 Is your life as productive as you want it to be?
 What heartbreaking needs do you have?
 I urge you to consider that passion may be a missing ingredient.

-Possessing a passion about a thing consists of having a willingness to risk looking a little crazy (a characteristic my best friend has and that I want more of).
+Possessing a passion for a thing consists of having a willingness to risk looking a little crazy (a characteristic my best friend has and that I want more of).
 It means that this is something you are willing to feel as though you just lost the Super Bowl unless and until the situation is what you know it can be and should be.

 Want to become more productive?
 Want to have more passion?